Easy Vegetarian Vegetable Pot Pie with Chickpeas

 Substitutions

-• Gluten-Free - use 1:1 gluten-free flour and top with a gluten-free pie crust.
+• Gluten-Free - use 1:1 gluten-free flour blend and top with a gluten-free pie crust.
 (King Arthur and Bob's Red Mill both make gluten-free pie crust mixes.)

 Variations